 Affirmative Action: Challenging perceptions of minority prioritization in America, which has become racially biased

 The U.S. government has taken significant steps to support minority groups.
-Still, some argue that specific affirmative actions exhibit racism by excluding successful Asians because of their cultural drive.
+Still, some argue that specific affirmative actions exhibit racism by excluding successful Asians apparently because of their cultural and unilateral drive.

-1. Asians are less prioritized because they do better
+1. Asians who focus on academics are less prioritized

-In 2022, an Asian immigrant who graduated high school at the top of her class with a 1300 SAT received only a $5,000 scholarship, but her Hispanic colleague was given a $20,000 scholarship even if her GPA and scores were lower.
+In 2022, an Asian immigrant was at the top of her class with a 1300 SAT and numerous state awards and received only a $5,000 scholarship from UOI.
+Still, despite their lower scores, her Hispanic colleagues were awarded a $20,000 scholarship.

 - In 2019, data from the College Board showed that about 25% of Asian high school graduates scored above 1400 on the SAT, compared with 8% whites, 2% Hispanics, and 1% African Americans, but were the least to get scholarship grants.